muktharamesh20/scriblit_backend/design/designFile.md

 ![a prompt](/Users/muktharamesh/Documents/6104/scriblit_backend/context/design/brainstorming/questioning.md/20251014_013829.3e7a3953.md)
 This implemented the folder.
-I finally got a decent (but not perfect) implementation.
+I finally got a decent (but not perfect) implementation that the AI created.